eddmann/eddmann.github.io/_posts/2018/2018-07-09-mince-pie-challenge-setting-up-flow-with-babel-and-webpack.md

 Now if we invoke `make flow` or attempt a `make deploy`, we will see that our types get validated by Flow and successfully pass! 🎉

-### Better Feedback from Flow
+## Better Feedback from Flow

 Although we are able to run Flow when desired using `make flow`, I have found it beneficial to gain instant feedback within my editor using a project such as [Flow-IDE](https://atom.io/packages/flow-ide) for Atom.
-In doing so we are able to get real-time Flow analysis, which makes it easier to manage the project and introduce typing to the code-base.
+In doing so, we are able to get real-time Flow analysis, which makes it easier to manage the project and introduce typing to the code-base.

 <img src="/uploads/mince-pie-challenge-setting-up-flow-with-babel-and-webpack/flow-ide.png" alt="Flow IDE" />

-With Flow now configured, I wish to increase our code confidence even more so by adding the unit testing framework [Jest](https://jestjs.io/) into the project.
+With Flow now configured, I wish to increase our code confidence even more by adding the unit testing framework [Jest](https://jestjs.io/) into the project.
-Join me in the next post were we will look into testing the application using Jest, and add continuous integration via [Travis CI](https://travis-ci.org/).
+Join me in the next post where we will look into testing the application using Jest, and add continuous integration via [Travis CI](https://travis-ci.org/).